 Beyond managing heat and ventilation, there are plenty of other ways you can streamline your computer and help reduce the strain from overclocking.

 For starters, make sure your graphics software and drivers are properly updated.
-Also, keep tabs on your power settings and energy consumption while making sure your is device clean as well.
-Any accumulated dust or grit will affect a non-overclocked PC, so it’s important to keep your desktop spotless when pushing it to its limits.
+Also, keep tabs on your power settings and energy consumption while making sure your device is clean as well.
+Any accumulated dust or grit will affect even a non-overclocked PC, so it’s extra important to keep your desktop spotless when pushing it to its limits.

 About the Author: Dwight Pavlovic is a contributing writer for HP® Tech Takes.
 Dwight is a music and technology writer based out of West Virginia.